netsoft-ruidias/ha-custom-component-precoscombustiveis/README.md

 9. Ready!
 Now continue with the configuration.

 ## Manual
-Manual instalation is not recomended
+Manual installation is not recomended

 # Configuration